gdavidbutler/pthreadChannel/README.md

 ### Channel

-A Channel is an anonymous, pthread coordinating, Store of pointer (void *) sized items.
+A Channel is an anonymous, pthread coordinating, Store of pointer (void *) sized items in a shared heap.

 For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).
+For another perspective see [Flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming).

 * Channels, by default, store a single item.
 (For more, see [Store](#store), below.)
 * Channels only support intra-process exchanges.
 (For inter-process, see [Blob](#blob), below.)
 * Any number of pthreads can Put/Get on a Channel.
 * A pthread can Put/Get on any number of Channels.
-* Channel semantics can include ownership transfer (to avoid application level locking complexities).
+* The canonical Channel use is a transfer of a pointer to heap.
+(Delagating heap locking complexities to a heap management implementation e.g. realloc and free.)
 NOTE: Items are discarded on last chanClose().
-(To avoid leaking memory, chanGet() till chanOsSht).
+(To avoid leaking heap, chanOpGet till chanOsSht).
-  * putting pthread:
+  * Putting pthread:
     ````C
     m = malloc(...);
     initialize(m);
-    chanPut(chan, m);
+    chanOp(chan, &m, chanOpPut);
     ````
-  * getting pthread:
+  * Getting pthread:
     ````C
-    chanGet(chan, &m);
+    chanOp(chan, &m, chanOpGet);
     use(m);
     free(m);
     ````
-* Channels can be Put/Get on channels!
+* Channels can be Put/Get on Channels!
-NOTE: chanOpen a chan_t before passing it (delegating chanClose) to eliminate chanClose/chanOpen races.
+NOTE: chanOpen a chan_t before passing it (delegating chanClose) to eliminate a deallocating chanClose/chanOpen race.
   * requesting pthread:
     ````C
     chanOpen(responseChan);
-    chanPut(serviceChan, responseChan);
+    chanOp(serviceChan, responseChan, chanOpPut);
-    response = chanGet(responseChan);
+    response = chanOp(responseChan, chanOpGet);
     ````
   * responding pthread:
     ````C
-    responseChan = chanGet(serviceChan);
+    responseChan = chanOp(serviceChan, chanOpGet);
-    chanPut(responseChan, response);
+    chanOp(responseChan, response, chanOpPut);
     chanClose(responseChan);
     ````

 Channels distribute items fairly under pressure:
-* If there are waiting getters, a new getter goes to the end of the line
+* If there are waiting Gets, a new Get goes to the end of the line
-  * unless there are also waiting putters (as waiting getters won't wait long)
+  * unless there are also waiting Puts (as waiting Gets won't wait long)
-    * then an item is opportunistically get instead of waiting.
+    * then an item is opportunistically Get instead of waiting.
-* If there are waiting putters, a new putter goes to the end of the line
+* If there are waiting Puts, a new Put goes to the end of the line
-  * unless there are also waiting getters (as waiting putters won't wait long)
+  * unless there are also waiting Gets (as waiting Puts won't wait long)
-    * then an item is opportunistically put instead of waiting.
+    * then an item is opportunistically Put instead of waiting.

 Find the API in chan.h:

 * chanCreate(...)
-  * Allocate an Open chan_t (initialize reference count to 1, pair with chanClose).
+  * Allocate an Open chan_t (initialize reference count at 1, pair with chanClose).
 * chanOpen(...)
   * Open a chan_t (increment reference count, pair with chanClose).
-Should be called on each chan_t before passing to another pthread.
 * chanShut(...)
-  * Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
+  * Shutdown a chan_t (afterwards chanOpPut fails and chanOpGet is always non-blocking).
 * chanClose(...)
-  * Close a chan_t (decrement reference count, deallocate on 0).
-Should be called on each open chan_t upon pthread exit.
+  * Close a chan_t (decrement reference count, deallocate at 0).
-* chanPoll(...)
-  * perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.
-* chanSht(...)
-  * Shut an a Channel (asynchronously).
-* chanGet(...)
+* chanOp(...)
-  * Get an item from a Channel (asynchronously).
+  * perform an operation on a Channel
-* chanPut(...)
+* chanOne(...)
-  * Put an item to a Channel (asynchronously).
+  * Perform one (first capable) operation on an array of Channels.
-* chanPutWait(...)
+* chanAll(...)
-  * Put an item to a Channel (synchronously, waiting for another pthread to chanGet).
+  * Perform all operations on an array of Channels (distributed [Store](#store)).

 ### Store

-In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange an item) works well when coded in machine or assembler language (jump instructions).
+In classic CSPs, a low latency synchronous rendezvous (Get and Put block till the other arrives to exchange an item) works well when coded in machine or assembler language (using jump instructions).
 If a Store is needed (queue, stack, etc.), it is implemented as another CSP.

-Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and recursion support, have a higher context switch cost.
+Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and recursion support, have a high context switch cost.
 But native support in modern processors (call/return instructions) makes it acceptable.
 A Store is still implemented as another CSP.